QDucasse/lectern/README.md

 Almost all Java exploits use weaknesses in the **Bytecode Verifier**.
 The verifier uses a constraints-based approach to perform its analysis.
-The objective is to (1) provide an extensible framework for modeling security constraints and (2) provide a concrete model for meaningful, high value security constraints.
+The objective is to (1) provide an extensible framework for modeling security constraints and (2) provide a concrete model for meaningful, h

+##### tags: java, formal, unread

 ---

 ### 2010 - Rizzo, Practical Padding Oracle Attacks
 <!-- Please prefix the notes with the date as in [22/12/2020] -->

+##### tags: attack, security, unread

 ---